netbox-community/netbox/docs/customization/custom-scripts.md

 ### `fieldsets`

-By default, script variables will be ordered in the form as they are defined in the script. `fieldsets` may be defined as an iterable of field groups and their field names to determine the order in which variables are group and rendered.
-Any fields not included in this iterable will not be displayed in the firm.
+`fieldsets` may be defined as an iterable of field groups and their field names to determine the order in which variables are group and rendered.
+Any fields not included in this iterable will not be displayed in the form.
 If `fieldsets` is defined, `field_order` will be ignored.
+A fieldset group for "Script Execution Functions" will be added to the end of the fieldsets by default for the user.

 ### `commit_default`